sib-swiss/taccession/README.md

 Optimising Spark algorithm

-Currently the algorithm takes 6min for 70'000 files in a cluster with 60 cores.
+Currently the algorithm takes 5.1 min for 70'000 files in a cluster with 15nodes x4cores.

 The algorithm is divided in 2 stages.
-Only 2 executors are used, don't know why...
+Only 2 executors are used, don't yet if this is normal...